 - Put the daikon into a bowl and add the salt.
 Toss the daikon and mix to combine.
 Let the daikon sit for 30 minutes, mixing and gently squeezing the daikon occasionally to eliminate some moisture and soften the daikon.

-- Scoop the daikon in your clean hands and squeeze tightly to drain the juices.
-Discard the juices.
-Add the daikon to the sauce and mix to combine.
+- Scoop the daikon in your clean hands and add the daikon to the sauce.
+Mix to combine.
+(Discard the daikon juice.)

-- Put the pickles in a clean storage container and refrigerate overnight before eating.
+- Push down on the pickles to eliminate any air pockets.
+Put the pickles in a clean storage container and refrigerate overnight before eating.
 The pickles keep for 2 weeks in the fridge.

 Keywords: daikon radish, pickles, condiments, japanese